rnag/dataclass-wizard/docs/using_field_properties.rst

 in via the constructor method.
 The metaclass also pairs well with the ``JSONSerializable`` (aliased to the ``JSONWizard``) Mixin class.

-Here is our revised approach after updating to above class to use the ``property_wizard`` metaclass:
+Here is our revised approach after updating the above class to use the ``property_wizard`` metaclass:

 .. code:: python3